The Best Training Aids for Putting

 We’re Talking About Practice

-It’s not like you needed more reasons to practice your putting, but these are six great putting training aids that we wholeheartedly believe will help you improve your putting fundamentals, skills, and results, and help you lower your scores.
+It’s not like you needed more reasons to practice your putting, but these are seven great putting training aids that we wholeheartedly believe will help you improve your putting fundamentals, skills, and results, and help you lower your scores.